zhad3/zrenderer/README.md

 `./zrenderer -h`
 ```
 A tool to render sprites from Ragnarok Online
 -c                --config Specific config file to use instead of the default.
 Default: zrenderer.conf
 -o                --outdir Output directory where all rendered sprites will be saved to.
 Default: output
             --resourcepath Path to the resource directory.
 All resources are tried to be found within this directory.
 Default:
 -j                   --job Job id(s) which should be rendered.
 Can contain multiple comma separated values.
 Default:
 -g                --gender Gender of the player character.
 Possible values are: male or female.
 Default: male
                     --head Head id which should be used when drawing a player.
 Default: 1
                   --outfit The alternative outfit for player characters.
 Not all characters have alternative outfits.
 In these cases the default character will be rendered instead.
 Value of 0 means no outfit.
 Default: 0
                 --headgear Headgears which should be attached to the players head.
 Can contain up to 3 comma separated values.
 Default:
                  --garment Garment which should be attached to the players body.
 Default: 0
                   --weapon Weapon which should be attached to the players body.
 Default: 0
                   --shield Shield which should be attached to the players body.
 Default: 0
 -a                --action Action of the job which should be drawn.
 Default: 0
 -f                 --frame Frame of the action which should be drawn.
 Set to -1 to draw all frames.
 Default: -1
              --bodyPalette Palette for the body sprite.
 Set to -1 to use the standard palette.
 Default: -1
              --headPalette Palette for the head sprite.
 Set to -1 to use the standard palette.
 Default: -1
                  --headdir Direction in which the head should turn.
 This is only applied to player sprites and only to the stand and sit action.
 Possible values are: straight, left, right or all.
 If 'all' is set then this direction system is ignored and all frames are interpreted like any other one.
 Default: all
             --enableShadow Draw shadow underneath the sprite.
 Default: true
             --singleframes Generate single frames of an animation.
 Default: false
+   --enableUniqueFilenames If enabled the output filenames will be the checksum of input parameters.
+This will ensure that each request creates a filename that is unique to the input parameters and no overlapping for the same job occurs.
+Default: false
                    --hosts Hostnames of the server.
 Can contain multiple comma separated values.
 Default: localhost
                     --port Port of the server.
 Default: 11011
                  --logfile Log file to write to.
 E.g. /var/log/zrenderer.log.
 Leaving it empty will log to stdout.
 Default:
 -h                  --help This help information.
 ```
 Options _hosts_, _port_ and _logfile_ are ignored for the CLI tool.
 ### Example